christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

 created: 2019-09-30T10:28:07.752Z
 image: /assets/68246875_10157833366156282_171028479649775616_n.jpg
 intro: >-
   Stuck in a rut?
 Not improving?
-Zone 2 training will transform your training and racing, making you a more resilient, happier and healthier runner.
+Zone 2 training will transform your running, making you more resilient, happier and healthier.
 main: >-
   I rarely see fell runners training by heart rate.
 It seems actively looked down upon as many fell runners eschew the modern world of navigation and